Death Penalty | Restorative Justice

-There are over 2,500 people on death row who are at risk of execution across the United States.
+There are more than 2,500 people on death row who are at risk of execution across the United States.
 They are primarily men, disproportionately African-American, and range in age from late teens to 70s and 80s.
-Moreover, they are overwhelmingly poor and vulnerable.
-The vast majority were unable to afford their own attorneys, proving that “those without the capital get the punishment”.
-Death row in the United States is composed of some of society’s most marginalized citizens, highlighted by the serious impairments of many death row residents: mental illness, intellectual disability, childhood abuse, serious trauma, and more.
+Many of these inmates also suffer from mental illness, intellectual disability, childhood abuse, trauma, and more.

 Twenty-eight states still have men and women on death row, and while executions are declining, the US as a country still executed 22 people in 2019.
 The Department of Justice’s attempts to resume federal execution only furthers the threat to human life.

 The Sisters’ Response

 n 2008, a collection of women religious — including Sr. Helen Prejean, CSJ (author of “Dead Man Walking”) — came together with activists, murder victims’ family members and representatives from prominent Catholic organizations to brainstorm how they could support the United States Conference of Catholic Bishops’ (USCCB) Catholic Campaign to End the Use of the Death Penalty.

 As a result of their efforts, the USCCB Committee on Domestic Justice and Human Development launched the Catholic Mobilizing Network (CMN) in January of 2009 to implement the bishops’ campaign to end the death penalty and to promote restorative justice.
 CMN continues to work closely with the USCCB and is a founding member of the Congregation of St. Joseph Ministry Network.

 How funds will be used: